-The Executive Chef and Owner of Riviera Supper Club, Travis Owen, another Glenwood Springs native, has been in the industry from the age of thirteen.
+The Executive Chef and Owner of Riviera Supper Club, Travis Owen, another Glenwood Springs native, has been in the industry since the age of thirteen.
 Known for his playful culinary techniques we experienced his infusion of cultural flavors, beginning with The French Baked Brie appetizer with house-made orange marmalade, accompanied by a preserved lemon vinaigrette dressed salad and sourdough crostini.
-The other dishes offered a peak into Owen’s love for the mingling of flavors.
-I was surprised by how much I enjoyed the Char Siu (a traditional Chinese BBQ sauce) on pulled pork that had been sauteed with their house Kansas City style BBQ sauce.
-On the same plate was a honey marinated garlic crusted grilled shrimp with soy, fish sauce, and lime, and the combination was surprisingly incredible.
+The other dishes offered a peek into Owen’s love for the mingling of flavors.
+I was surprised by how much I enjoyed the Char Siu (a traditional Chinese BBQ sauce) on pulled pork that had been sauteed with their house Kansas City-style BBQ sauce.
+On the same plate was a honey-marinated garlic-crusted grilled shrimp with soy, fish sauce, and lime, and the combination was surprisingly incredible.

 Our final dish was a play on Franks ‘n’ Beans with grilled Snake River Wagyu Beef Frankfurters nestled into a bowl of Trav’s famous baked beans, accompanied by Wisconsin white cheddar cheese curds and garnished with pickled onions.
 For someone who tends to stick with light food, my palette was reawakened from my time lived in NYC where I had a more exploratory stance on food.

 The live music and theatre at The Riviera Supper Club began with Phantom of the Opera Musical Director Jonathan Gorst.
 Kyle Jones is the current musical director.
 Since he is unable to play inside with the social distancing measures, he’s been playing under the bridge.
 I can only imagine the incredibly intimate evenings that transpire in there once they resume their “normal” programming.
 Riviera Supper Club is on my list to go back and experience the entire production.